Bahá’í Chair for World Peace

 College Park, MD 20742

-Shahrzad Sabet is a Visiting Assistant Research Professor at the University of Maryland’s Baha’i Chair for World Peace Program.
+Shahrzad Sabet is a Fellow at the University of Maryland’s Baha’i Chair for World Peace Program.
 Previously, she was a Postdoctoral Fellow at Harvard University’s Weatherhead Center for International Affairs and a Senior Research Fellow at Princeton University’s Niehaus Center for Globalization and Governance.
 She recently received her PhD from the Department of Government at Harvard University, where she specialized in international political economy and was an associate of the Institute for Quantitative Social Science.

 Dr. Sabet has contributed commentary to publications such as the Los Angeles Times and the Washington Post, and has taught courses on the political economy of globalization at Harvard University and for the Baha’i Institute of Higher Education.
 She is the recipient of numerous awards and fellowships, including recently, the International Studies Association’s Carl Beck Best Paper Award and Harvard University’s Derek Bok Center award for distinction in teaching.
 Outside of academia, she consults for and collaborates with several domestic and international NGOs.

 Dr. Sabet holds an MPhil in Political Theory from Oxford University (Balliol College), where she studied as a Commonwealth Scholar, and a BA in Political Science and Economics from McGill University.
 She currently resides in Manhattan.